hoale240803/aws-dotnet-handson/sap/hands-on/06-implement-scaling-for-an-amazon-rds-instance/overview.md

 # Scenario

 In this Challenge Lab, you will implement scaling for an Amazon Relational Database Service (RDS) instance.

 First, you will create security groups, and then you will deploy a MySQL DB instance.

 Next, you will create an Amazon Elastic Cloud Compute (EC2) instance to act as a server, and then you will add data to the database.

 Finally, you will scale the RDS instance vertically and horizontally, and then you will verify that you can access the data.

 # Steps

-# Create security group
+## Create security group

 ![Create security groups](image.png)
 ![Security group for SSH ](image-1.png)
 ![ MYSQL/Aurora DBSG-52002013](image-2.png)

-# Create db subnet group
+## Create db subnet group

 ![create db subnet group](image-3.png)
 ![Details](image-4.png)
 ![Create db instance](image-5.png)

-# Lauch bastion host ec2
+## Launch bastion host ec2

 ![alt text](image-6.png)